 You can qualify for an FHA loan with a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale after meeting the waiting period requirements as long as you can get an approve/eligible per automated underwriting system (AUS).
 You can qualify for an FHA loan with credit scores down to 500 FICO.
 This holds as long as you get an approve/eligible per AUS.

-The key to getting approve/eligible per the automated underwriting system is to be timely on all your payments in the past 12 months.
-Lenders and the automated underwriting system closely review the borrower’s payment history, emphasizing timely payments in the past 12 to 24 months.
+Securing approval or eligibility through the automated underwriting system hinges on maintaining punctuality in all your payments over the last 12 months.
+Both lenders and the automated underwriting system meticulously examine the borrower’s payment history, ensuring timely payments in the preceding 12 to 24 months, especially when applying for an FHA loan with recent late payments.

 Importance of Timely Payments In The Past 12 Months